Diane von Fürstenberg: Early career

+Diane von Fürstenberg

 Fürstenberg relaunched her company in 1997, and reintroduced the wrap dress, which gained popularity with a new generation of women.
-Initially, the relaunch was a failure but, with the appointment of Paula Sutter as president of the brand, it was seemingly restored to its heyday of the mid-seventies.
-In 1998, she published her business memoir, Diane: A Signature Life.
-In 2004, she introduced the DVF by H. Stern fine jewelry collection, and launched scarves and beachwear.
-In 2006, she was elected president of the Council of Fashion Designers of America, a position she held until 2019.
-In 2008, she received a star on Seventh Avenue's Fashion Walk of Fame.
+Initially, the relaunch was a failure but, with the appointment of Paula Sutter as president of the brand, it was seemingly restored to its earlier success in the mid-seventies.

+Fürstenberg owned the company, Diane von Furstenberg Studio, along with Barry Diller and her two children from her first marriage, Alexandre and Tatiana.
+It lost money for its first three years, broke even in 2002, and turned its first profit in 2003.

+In 2004, the brand introduced the DVF by H. Stern fine jewelry collection, and entered into a licensing agreement with Italian silk manufacturer Mantero for the production and distribution of a beach line and scarf collection.
+In 2008, DVF launched its first resort collection, new line of travel-oriented clothes.